mozilla/addons-server/docs/topics/api/blocklist.rst

     :>json string|null reason: Why the add-on needed to be blocked.
     :>json object|null url: A url to the report/request that detailed why the add-on should potentially be blocked.
 Typically a bug report on bugzilla.mozilla.org.
 (See :ref:`Outgoing Links <api-overview-outgoing>`)
     :>json string versions[]: The versions of this add-on that are blocked.
+    :>json boolean is_all_versions: Are all versions of this add-on blocked.
+If ``False``, some versions are not blocked.